pdimens/harpy/Modules/align.md

 ## :icon-terminal: Running Options
+In addition to the [common runtime options](../commonoptions.md), the `harpy align` module is configured using these command-line arguments:

 | argument           | short name | type                  | default | required | description                                                                                     |
 |:-------------------|:----------:|:----------------------|:-------:|:--------:|:------------------------------------------------------------------------------------------------|
 | `--genome`         |    `-g`    | file path             |         | **yes**  | Genome assembly for read mapping                                                                |